Brendan Eich, a programmer who

 different, deeper,

-and more professional perspective
+and more professional perspective.
+It goes into

 why